LuuppiZ/lfg/README.md

 ## Importing
 Please refer to `lfg -help`
 Anyways here are the simple instructions:
+`lfg` This tries to import every single .csv file from the current working directory.
 `lfg -legacy [variable files]` this is completely useless and should never be used.
 Funniest thing is that it's not even compatible with the legacy variables but uses a bit different way compared to lfg2.
 (Supports up to 5 files)
 `lfg -i [variable files]` This is the proper import method.
 Just put the files after -i separated by a space.
 `lfg example` This is a hardcoded example path and it's located alongside the datafile at `~/.cache/luuppiflipcard/example.csv` The file has to be added manually though.
 Just download the example.csv from release page.